-Romania prosecutor opposed by own govt picked for EU job
+Romania prosecutor backed for new EU job amid govt criticism

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

+But political commentator Cristian Tudor Popescu said the government campaign to stop her backfired as it was perceived as “attacks against European” institutions and values.

+Popescu said Kovesi was considered suitable for the post because “she has the experience of fighting under pressure, in very difficult conditions, at a high level.”

-He removed her from her post last year, citing mismanagement and asserting she overstepped her authority.
+She was removed from her post last year by the justice minister, who cited mismanagement and asserted she overstepped her authority.

-The final appointment will be made after negotiations between the European Parliament and the European Council.
+Her dismissal came as the government embarked on a contentious judicial overhaul that critics say was designed to protect top officials from corruption probes.
+The legal changes have sparked huge protests and drawn criticism from the U.S. and the EU amid concerns about backsliding on the rule of law in the East European nation.